How elasticity affects bubble pinch-off: Bubble pinch-off in Oldroyd-B fluid

-Two important differences arise for bubble pinch-off.
-First, the elastic stress singularity \(G (h_0/h)^2\) is weaker than for droplet pinch-off.
+Some important differences arise for bubble pinch-off.
+First, the dominant momentum balance is now in the radial direction, and involves $(\nabla \cdot \boldsymbol{\sigma})_r=\frac{1}{r}(\sigma_{rr}-\sigma_{\theta \theta})$.
+What we have learned from the model and simulations is that the dominant contribution comes from $\sigma_{rr} \sim G (h_0/h)^2$.
+While still singular as $h\to 0$, the divergence is significantly weaker than the elastic stress singularity observed during droplet pinch-off.
 Second, the dynamics is inertial rather than capillary, so that the elastic stress must be compared to the inertial scale \(\rho \dot h^2\).
 Ignoring the subtleties associated to logarithmic corrections, the inertial pinch-off follows \(h \sim (Bt)^{1/2}\), so that the inertial stress scales as \(\rho B^2/h^2\).
 Hence, the peculiar situation arises that both elastic stress and inertial stress exhibit a divergence that scales as \(1/h^2\).
 The fact that elasticity barely affects breakup suggests that elastic stress is typically much smaller than inertial stress, that is, \(G h_0^2\ll \rho B^2\).
 This can indeed be understood from \cref{fig:concentration_simulation}a.
 One observes that upon increasing \(G\) (via \(Ec\)), elasticity slows down the initial dynamics; in fact, for sufficiently large $G$ the capillary instability does not set in and break-up is fully inhibited.
 Hence, for break-up to occur the capillary energy must be significantly larger than the elastic energy.
 This capillary energy is converted into kinetic energy, which per unit axial length can be estimated as \(\sim \rho B^2\).
 Since elastic energy was initially subdominant, it will remain subdominant during the entire pinch-off process.